 A collaborative research project involving academics, policy makers, civil society and migrant-led organisations it aims to produce new and timely knowledge on how the changing legal and political relationship between the UK and EU in consequence of Brexit shapes migration and migrant experience - including settlement, questions of identity, citizenship and belonging.
 It adopts a unique approach to understanding Britain’s migration story, that brings together emigration with immigration, and that considers British citizens, EU citizens and Third Country Nationals alongside one another.

-Co-led by Professor Nando Sigona and Dr Michaela Benson, the project examines the following questions:
+Co-led by Professor Nando Sigona and Professor Michaela Benson, the project examines the following questions:

 - How, and in what ways, have volume, geography and direction of migration flows between the UK and EU changed since the Brexit Referendum?
 And how does this relate to global migrations to and from the UK?